fkooman/php-oauth-as/README.md

 If you want the labeling of the `data/` directory to survive file system relabeling you have to update the policy as well.

-*FIXME*: add how to update the policy...

 # Apache
 There is an example configuration file in `docs/apache.conf`.

-On Red Hat based distributions the file can be placed in `/etc/httpd/conf.d/php-oauth.conf`.
-On Debian based distributions the file can be placed in `/etc/apache2/conf.d/php-oauth`.
+On Red Hat based distributions the file can be placed in `/etc/httpd/conf.d/php-oauth-as.conf`.
+On Debian based distributions the file can be placed in `/etc/apache2/conf.d/php-oauth-as`.
 Be sure to modify it to suit your environment and do not forget to restart Apache.

 The `bin/configure.sh` script from the previous section outputs a config for